openshift/assisted-service/docs/hive-integration/late-binding.md

 With late binding, a discovery ISO can be created without the need of a reference to a Cluster Deployment.
 Hosts booted with such an ISO can be bound to different clusters at a later stage.

-See full enhancement document [here](../enhancements/agent-late-binding.md).
+See full enhancement documents here: [late binding](../enhancements/agent-late-binding.md) and [returning agents to InfraEnv](../enhancements/agents-back-to-infraenv.md).

 ## High Level Flow
 - The user creates an InfraEnv CR without a Cluster Reference.
 See example [here](crds/infraEnvLateBinding.yaml)